redhat-openstack/website/source/api/load-balance-openstack-api.html.md

     # chkconfig openstack-nova-api on
     # service openstack-nova-api start

+On the original controller node, restart the OpenStack Nova service:

+    # service openstack-nova-api restart

 #### Cinder

 On the new controller nodes, install the OpenStack Cinder service: